xxxovo/FalconEye/README.md

 Hardware
 · Minimum: 1 × NVIDIA RTX 4090
 Usage
-Download the Falcon dataset and FalconEye model (see Releases or Links).
+Download the Falcon dataset and FalconEye model (see Releases or Links).<br>
 Run evaluation or inference scripts as described in the documentation.

 ## License